GeorgeKava/realtime-pdf-voice/README.md

         *   On startup, creating an Azure AI Search index if it doesn't exist.
         *   Processing `AMZN-Q1-2025-Earnings-Release.pdf` (chunking, embedding via Azure OpenAI) and uploading it to the search index.
         *   Performing vector search on this index when the user asks a relevant question.
-*   **Function Calling**: The bot uses "function calls" (simulated via specific event handling in the client) to trigger data retrieval for both Apple and Amazon queries.
+*   **Function Calling**: The bot uses "function calls" to trigger data retrieval for both Apple and Amazon queries.
+*   **Externalized Configuration**: Bot session parameters (instructions, tools, voice activity detection settings, transcription model) are managed in a central `config.py` file and fetched by the client on session start.
+*   **Enhanced Chat UI**: Chat messages are now styled and aligned based on the sender (user, bot, system) for better readability.

 ## Technologies Used